 Hampton is the founder and publisher of World Politics Review, which he started with the intention of helping to create a better discourse about foreign affairs and international relations in the U.S. and around the world.

-In addition to reporting, he also worked the business side of publishing early in his career.
+In addition to reporting, he also worked on the business side of publishing early in his career.
 At National Journal Group, he helped market publications like National Journal, Hotline, Congress Daily and The Almanac of American Politics.